 Model ID: nanogpt/zai-org/glm-4.7

 According to OpenClaw’s own testing, GLM models perform “a bit better for coding/tool calling” and rival top-tier models for writing and general tasks.
-The 4.7 release represents a major upgrade with expanded context and improved reasoning.
+GLM-4.7 remains available for users on lower-cost tiers, but the current Z.ai flagship is GLM-5.2 (see above), which offers a 1M-token context window and substantially higher benchmark scores.

-Best for: Balanced writing and coding tasks, cost-conscious workflows
+Best for: Balanced writing and coding tasks where the GLM-5.2 subscription plan is not needed

 Context: ~200k tokens (GLM-4.7 documentation reports approximately 200K–205K tokens; OpenRouter lists 202,752 tokens) [Updated March 2026]